 Who are we?

 Hello!
-We are the Ensors (IN’ zerz), a homeschooling family of five (plus 4 blessings in heaven).
-Ensor’s Books is our private living book preservation library operating out of our home in Shelbyville and serving Christian homeschool families all over middle Tennessee and surrounding areas.
+My name is Julie Ensor Ensor (IN’ zer), and I am a homeschooling mother of three, ages 8-18.
+Ensor’s Books is our family’s private, living book preservation library operating out of our home in Shelbyville, TN.
 We have been collecting quality living books and worthy literature – both vintage and modern – for over 15 years.

 Our library began as a dream many years ago, shortly after we began collecting books for our own family’s homeschooling journey.
-We felt led by the Lord to share our collection with other families and started collecting in earnest with that goal in mind.
-After years of health crises, multiple moves, and other obstacles, we are so thrilled to finally be able to open our doors!
+We felt led by the Lord to share our growing collection with other families and started collecting in earnest with that goal in mind.
+We now have over 8,000 books in our library, and we are excited to share these treasures with your family.

 What is a living book?